-The house batteries are located beneath the interior entrance steps.
+The house batteries are located beneath the interior entrance steps, or in a compartment on the driver's side behind the driver's door depending on the model.

 Unfasten the step retainer, then lift the step upward and remove to service batteries.